 I put my eclipse glasses over my camera lens and took this picture at about 90 percent totality.
 The sun is so bright that even a mere 10 percent looks like this.
 I was hoping the eclipse glasses might show a clear view of the dark moon covering the sun, but cell phones aren’t that good yet.
 By this time we were all lying on our backs to get the best view of the sky; birds were quieting down; and outdoor lights had come on.

 Shortly after this, the only visible part of the sun was a thin crescent, similar to a new moon.
-At that point, we could watch the crescent become smaller and smaller.
+At that point, we could see the crescent becoming smaller and smaller.
 As the eclipse approached totality, the park filled with excited voices (including ours), there was an instant of a bright flash when the moon completely blocked the sun from view (the diamond ring), and in that instant, it was as if someone turned off the light switch.
 Near the end of the video, my camera view becomes erratic because I changed position from lying on my back to sitting up and I forgot my video was still recording.
 Turn on your sound to hear the excitement, and to watch the sun’s light dim.

 And here’s another picture during totality, but with the camera automatically adjusting the light for a “better” (?) picture.